 Cycling is steeped with tradition and etiquette.
 For the newcomer to the sport it can be quite daunting task of stumbling through the specific social behaviours that are unique to the cycling community.
 This article is a light-hearted and Tongue-in-cheek look at the Unwritten Rules Of Cycling Etiquette for the road cyclists.
 Josh Horowitz wrote this article in 2008.
 I couldn’t write an article better myself.
-Seeing as it’s still relevant today so I have republished it here.
+Seeing as it’s still relevant today, I have permission from Josh to republished it here.

 It has been a while since the last post, and my friend Leigh (aka Leroy, the comment writer) sent this to me today in an email, so i thought it would be good to share, and also get me kick-started back into posting more often!
 I am back on the bike now, so i will have a bit more to write about.